mathemakitten/keras-workshop/README.md

 # Hello!

 This workshop is an introduction to Keras, as presented at EngHacks 2018 in Waterloo, Canada.
+The material is adapted from the original `keras\examples` repo by François Chollet, and all credit goes toward the original authors.

 To follow along with this workshop, you should install the following: